 At the end of the day what matters is your health and too much worrying is not healthy.

 Work hard and rest hard.
 Make sure every evening you do something entertaining.
 Watch a movie, cook dinner, color a color book, and once a week take a total break.
+Talk to your old friends with whom you are not in touch anymore.
+You might find them via TruthFinder in case you lost their contact.
 This is essential for our brain and body to function properly.
 Additionally, you will want to get enough sleep each night so that your body is ready for another productive day.
 Sleep Advisor recommends 7 or more hours of sleep for adults aged 19 and above.

 Hope you find this ultimate work from home guide useful and they have encouraged you to look at the current circumstances from a new point of view.
 As cliche as it may sound, when life gives you lemons – it is best to try and whip up some lemonade.

 Here’s wishing you a swift adjustment period.
 Stay safe and sound!